knowledge-learning/ehealthkd-2019/docs/pages/tasks.md

 This means that, in the corpus, you will find sentences with negated concepts, such as: _"No existe un tratamiento que restablezca la función ovárica normal."_.
 In this and similar sentences, we **still expect** that your system recognizes _existe_ as **Action** and _tratamiento_ as **Target**, as though if the negation did not exist.

-In in doubt please contact the organizers at [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com).
+If in doubt please contact the organizers at [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com).